defifuture/erc20-batched-meta-transactions/README.md

 ### What data is needed in a meta transaction?

-- sender address (a user that is sending the meta tx)
+- sender address (a user that is sending the meta transaction)
 - receiver address
 - token amount to be transferred - uint256
 - relayer fee (in tokens) - uint256
 - **nonce** (replay protection within the token contract)
-- block number - uint256 (a block by which the meta tx must be processed)
+- block number - uint256 (a block by which the meta transaction must be processed)
 - **token contract address** (replay protection across different token contracts)
 - **the relayer address** (front-running protection)
 - signature (comes in three parts and it signs a hash of the values above):